 TikTok has also solved the cold start problem by either surveying new users of their interests or pushing the latest popular content.
-From here, the algorithm will learn from the users initial interactions with the content to start tailoring the For You feed with personalized content that is better aligned with the users preferences and interests.
+From here, the algorithm will learn from the users' initial interactions with the content to start tailoring the For You feed with personalized content that is better aligned with the users' preferences and interests.

 Before the video displays on your mobile app, people from the TikTok team have already reviewed, tagged, and labeled it for the algorithm to process it.
 Later, the AI also goes through it to add to these tags.
 Since TikTok already has data on what you like, who you follow, what you watch, it will recommend the most suitable content based on all this info above.

-Delpha works by detecting new opportunities and/or data quality problems, recommends solutions and engages with users on their preferred solution.
+Delpha works by detecting new opportunities and/or data quality problems, recommends solutions, and engages with users on their preferred solution.
 The items presented by Delpha are the “content”—or conversations as we call them—that are assessed and ultimately recommended to the user.

 For instance, it detects the most relevant opportunities that lie high on the priority list.
 Delpha will scan the data and see whether you need to update an email address for an important contact or suggest following up with a lead that it has assessed to be a new potential opportunity based on other sales and lead activity.

-61.3% of salespeople report having time management problems, which directly affects the performance of their department.
+61.3% of salespeople report having time management problems, which directly affect the performance of their department.
 Forbes claims that time management is a critical skill in closing deals, so sales reps need some task prioritization assistance.
-Delpha helps in providing the most relevant conversations to save time for sales teams.
+Delpha helps in providing the most relevant conversations to save time for sales teams.*